BobRay/Captcha/assets/captcha/docs/readme.txt

 You can paste the code from these two plugins into two plugins of your own.

-On your login form, where you want the image to appear, usea snippet with this code:
+On your login form, where you want the image to appear, use a snippet with this code:

 $eventInfo= $modx->invokeEvent('YourImagePlugin');
 $eventInfo= is_array($eventInfo) ? implode("\n", $eventInfo) : (string) $eventInfo;